NoviSystems/yurika/INSTALL.md

     [user@yurika]$ sudo service elasticsearch start

-Wait a few seconds for the service to start, then make a test request to ensure the cluster is running.
+Wait a minute for the service to start, then make a test request to ensure the cluster is running.
 Note that "status" will show as yellow unless we add at least one other node in the cluster.